 Reading and telling stories is a great quiet activity.
 Try books with pages covered in different fabrics – scratchy, soft and bumpy – to let your baby feel different textures.
 Scribbling on paper or listening to music are also good quiet activities.

-Current Australian guidelines recommend no screen time for children under two years.
+, other than video-chatting.
 Other play activities are much better for their development.
 Switching off your own tablet, phone and other screens and giving your baby your full attention will help all parts of your baby’s learning and development too.